gayled/MSWebDev/adding-a-video-to-your-webpage.md

-## Adding a Video to Your Web Page.
+## Lesson 2.3 Adding a Video to Your Web Page.

 1. Go to YouTube and find a video that’s appropriate for your website.
 Since you are NOT making a video-streaming site like NetFlix, I suggest finding a video that is under 5 minutes in length.
 When you find a video to add to your webpage, select **Share** at the bottom of the video frame.
 Then select **Embed** and copy the code with the **&lt;iframe&gt;** tags that will allow you to view the video from within your webpage.
+2. Paste this code after the end of your second paragraph.

 **Note:**